 Poorly designed spaces limit the number of people who can use them – they might look great, but that is not enough.
 Everyone should benefit from great civic space.
 The American Society of Landscape Architects has a great guide to Parks and Plazas.
 The online guide includes good case studies and easy to follow tips.
 Here are a few of the points covered.
 See the online guide for the rest.

 Connections to the street: Parks and plazas should meet the street at grade, ensuring that anyone can enter the space.
-When a grade change must be addressed, integrated ramps and stairs create a unified experience regardless of ability.
-Safe materials that are, tactile, not slippery when wet, and provide high contrast should be chosen.
+When a grade change is needed, a choice of a ramp and steps creates a unified experience.
+Choose safe, slip resistant materials that are tactile and provide high contrast.